1966 - Development of Woodland Springs Addition by Ralph Wilfong of Greenfield beginning Carmel's population boom. (From Carmel Facts & Folklore)

 The island and two building lots to the north along 116th Street were purchased by Woodland Springs, Inc from the development company after the neighborhood was established.

-The "Big" island was originally a true island with a foot bridge connecting the island to common area land.
-In the 1980's culverts were installed and soil was added to create a walking/drive path from the common areas to the island.
+The "Big" and "Little" islands were originally true islands with a foot bridge connecting each island to common area land.
+In the 1980-1990's culverts were installed and soil was added to create a walking/drive path from the common areas to the island.

-There was for a number of years, a working fountain located by the stream that crosses under 116th Street and flows into Woodland Lake.
-The fountain still stands on the east side of the stream very near East 116th Street.
+There was for a number of years there was a working fountain located by the stream that crosses under 116th Street and flows into Woodland Lake.
+The fountain still stands on the east side of the stream very near the Duke electric pole on East 116th Street.

 Avriel Shull, a Carmel architect, designed the clubhouse and the Chinese Community Church (originally Woodland Springs Christian Church).
 She also designed several homes in the neighborhood, in particular 9 Shore Circle.